 St. James Episcopal Church donated the Canterbury House on South Tracy as the first Family Day Center for a period of two years.
 Ray Ross from St. James was elected to the board and served as the liaison and facility manager.
 Volunteers from the Unitarian Universalist Fellowship of Bozeman painted the facility.
 Ray Ross and Gloria Edwards made repairs and furnished the house to prepare it for homeless guests.
 The first family was accepted into Family Promise on March 10, 2006.

 Mike Brown served as the Van Driver from March 2006 until shortly before his death in July, 2006.
 Larry King was hired in April 2006 as the Sunday Coordinator (10 hours per week) to move families, beds, and all belongings from church to church.
 As a Seventh Day Adventist, Larry worshiped on Saturday and was available to work every Sunday.
-As of October 2014 Larry King is still working every Sunday.
 In 2007, Linda Wagner, a volunteer from the Bozeman United Methodist Church, gifted Family Promise with a brand new 2007 Haulmark trailer to haul roll-away beds and families’ possessions.

 During the first two years the director wrote grants and hired a Volunteer in Service to America (VISTA) to assist with the program.
 On October 26, 2007 the first full-time Family Case Manager was hired.
 In 2009 a VISTA was recruited to serve as a volunteer director.
 Bridget Pitman was so successful in this position that in 2010 the position became a regular full-time employee position.